microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 When doing a search on a FHIR server, the initial target for the query can be any of the following:

-+ Resource instance level interaction for a single Resource
++ Resource instance level interaction for a single Resource (returned as a Resource instance)
-+ Resource type level interaction for a set of Resource instances (returned as a bundle)
++ Resource type level interaction for a set of Resource instances (returned as a `searchset` `Bundle`)
 + A specified [Resource Compartment](https://www.hl7.org/fhir/compartmentdefinition.html)
 + Whole system interactions (e.g., querying against a search parameter shared by all Resources)

 The simplest way to execute a search in FHIR is to send a `GET` API request.
 For example, if you query for the `Patient` Resource with no search parameters specified, you will retrieve all `Patient` Resource instances in the FHIR service.